iamyujinwon/lunar-date-calculator/README.md

 # lunar-date-calculator

-lunar-date-calculator is a Javascript library for converting a date to the lunar date in the current year.
+A 'lunar-date-calculator' is a Javascript library for converting the date in the past to the solar date in the current year.

 ## Installation